acidburn0zzz/freebsd-ports-elementary/README.md

 % cp /usr/local/share/examples/elementary-session/xprofile ~/.xprofile
 ```

-This file is important, because it loads several variables.
+This file is important, because it loads several variables needed for desktop.

-3. Allow plank to be launched at startup
+3. Allow `plank` to be launched at startup

 ```
 % mkdir -p ~/.config/autostart